Homemade Wedding Soup

 - Drain off the water using a colander.
 Set aside.

 - You will only add the acini di pepe to the soup as you eat it.
-If you add the pasta to the entire pot of soup it will soak up a lot of the broth and the pasta will get soggy.
+If you add the pasta to the entire pot of soup it will soak up the broth and the pasta will get soggy.

 Prepare a bowl of soup: